raj-subhankar/HumansOfGitHub/CONTRIBUTING.md

 In this guide I'll guide you through the steps to fork a repository, create a branch and push your changes to the main repo.

 ### Step 1: Copying the repo to your computer
 Firstly, press the fork button on the top-right of the project page.
-Next we are going to clone the repository into our computers typing the following in the Terminal:
+Next, we are going to clone the repository into our computers typing the following in the Terminal:
 ```sh
 $ git clone git@github.com:gtarraga/HumansOfGitHub.git
 ```